SAT® Test Policies

 Other provisions may include small group settings, preferential seating, school-based or one-to-one setting, wheelchair accessibility, etc.

-How to get SAT accommodations?
+How to get Digital SAT accommodations?

-To take the SAT with accommodations, the College Board’s Services for Students with Disabilities (SSD) need to approve your documents.
+To take the Digital SAT with accommodations, the College Board’s Services for Students with Disabilities (SSD) need to approve your documents.
 The SSD department handles all accommodation requests from students and provides you with the best options according to your documented disability.
 You can request accommodations in two ways:

 Contact your school’s SSD coordinator and get the Consent Form filled out by your parents or guardians.
 The SSD coordinator raises the accommodation request, fills out details about the disability, and gathers information about the accommodation plans.
 The SSD coordinator will inform you what documentation needs to be submitted and notify you about the SSD decision letter.